ndrewpj/FastFlowLM/docs/index.md

 ---
-title: FastFlowLM
+title: Instructions
 nav_order: 1
 has_children: true
 ---

-# 🧠 FastFlowLM
+# Instructions

-AMD NPU-first runtime for local LLMs.
-Ultra-fast, power-efficient, 100% offline.
+FastFlowLM is an AMD NPU‑optimized runtime for local LLMs—ultra‑fast, power‑efficient, and 100% offline.
+The UI design is similar to Ollama’s, and you’ll find step‑by‑step documentation here.